Jock Robertson: Career

 Robertson was born in Chatham and shortly after the First World War played for local team Chatham Centrals.
 Upon his demobilisation from the Army in November 1919 he signed for professional club Gillingham, at the time playing in the Southern League, but had to wait until the following April to make his debut for the team, which came in an away match against Southend United.
 He played in seven of the team's final eight matches of the season.

 At the end of the 1919–20 season, the Southern League Division One was absorbed into the Football League to form the new Third Division, and Robertson played in the club's first ever Football League match against Southampton on 28 August 1920.
 Over the next thirteen seasons he made over 350 Football League appearances, a club record which stood for over 30 years.
-At the end of the 1932–33 season he left Priestfield Stadium to join non-league club Canterbury Waverley.
+At the end of the 1932–33 season he left Priestfield Road to join non-league club Canterbury Waverley.
 Details of his career beyond that point are unknown.
 He died in Rochester in 1970.